artm/artm/README.md

 - 👋 Hi, I’m @artm
 - 👀 I’m interested in using rituals to free the mind
-- 🌱 I’m currently (2021-...) learning go, kubernetes, vmware cloud director
+- 🌱 I’m currently
+  - learning go, kubernetes, vmware cloud director (2021-...)
+  - WSL2 and dev containers (2022-...)
 - 💞️ I’m looking to collaborate on FIXME
 - 📫 How to reach me ...
 I'll reach you.